 Although the manufacturer doesn’t reveal the NRC rating for these products, customer reviews seem very promising.
 The foam itself only comes in the standard gray color.
 However, the manufacturer recommends wrapping the bass traps in vinyl, linen, or microsuede if you’re using them for decorative purposes as well.

-5. ATS Acoustics Bass Trap Low-Range in Black Microsuede
+5. ATS Acoustics Corner Bass Trap in Microsuede

 Now, if you don’t want to go through the trouble of wrapping your foam bass trap in fabric yourself, you can check out these microsuede ones from ATS Acoustics.